 Emer says that iron oxide can be added as an additional "mineral blocking agent" compared to the traditional zinc and titanium, and Marchbein adds that iron oxide offers some blue light protection as well.

-As summer enters full swing, Marchbein adds, "Keep in mind that using a high SPF (at least 30 but ideally 50+) broad-spectrum sunscreen is only one component to safe sun practices, and wearing clothing including sunglasses, wide-brimmed hats, and sun-protective clothing (labeled UPF50+) or at the very least long sleeves and pants, are also key to preventing sunburns and tans (and, therefore, sun damage and skin cancers)."
+When summer hits, Marchbein adds, "Keep in mind that using a high SPF (at least 30 but ideally 50+) broad-spectrum sunscreen is only one component to safe sun practices, and wearing clothing including sunglasses, wide-brimmed hats, and sun-protective clothing (labeled UPF50+) or at the very least long sleeves and pants, are also key to preventing sunburns and tans (and, therefore, sun damage and skin cancers)."

 Dermatologist-Approved Powder Sunscreens

 Dr. Anna Guanche, board-certified dermatologist, recommends this sunscreen because it's so easy to use.
 "It is easy to apply and re-apply while you are out and about.
-It is mattifying as well so that it gives the skin an even look and reduces mid-face shine."
+It is mattifying as well so that it gives the skin an even look and reduces mid-face shine," she says.